ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/faceted-search.dotnet.markdown

 This tells RavenDB that you would like to get the following facets:

-* For the **Manufacturer** field, look at the documents and return a count for each unique Term found
+* For the **Manufacturer** field, look at the documents and return a count for each unique Term found.

 * For the **Cost** field, return the count of the following ranges: